Cham0i/SecPlus/README.md

 ## 2.5 Implement Cybersecurity Resilience

-- Geographical Dispersal: Synced copies around the world to avoid natural disasters or "peacefull protests"
+- Geographical Dispersal: Have synced copies around the world to ensure that data isn't destroyed due to some emergency
 - Redundant Array of Independant Disks

 [EXPLAIN RAID 1, 0, 10, 5, 6 and Parity using XOR]